Tagirijus/ledger-add/README.md

 # Ledger command line accounting - transaction adder in python

+## TUI version

+I made a TUI / GUI version of this program with a way better and cleaner backend.
+You can check it out on the branch `Version2`!

 ## Note / ATTENTION!

 Use this program with care.
 I am no professional developer and I might have coded something that will destroy your ledger journal without intention.
 Always keep backups of your files!